Payments to survivors of the Troubles must be made now, the commissioner for victims has said.

 Judith Thompson made the call after a long campaign by victims for the support payments, which range from £2,000 to £10,000-a-year depending on the severity of the injury.

-MPs passed legislation last year to establish the scheme which had been due to open to applications on May 29, but its future has been thrown into doubt over two separate disputes.
+MPs passed legislation last year to establish the scheme which had been due to open to applications on May 29 but its future has been thrown into doubt over two separate disputes, one on funding, the other on eligibility.

-Stormont and the Government are at odds over who foots the £100m-plus bill.
+Stormont and the Government are at odds over who foots the £100 million-plus bill.

 Separately, Sinn Fein are blocking the appointment of a Stormont department to oversee the scheme, due to a stand-off with the Government over eligibility criteria which would require former convicted paramilitaries to go before an independent panel to determine whether they should get the payment.

-Appearing at the Northern Ireland Affairs Committee yesterday, Ms Thompson said she accepts the “political decision” that people injured at their own hand should be excluded from a Troubles Pension.
+Appearing at the Northern Ireland Affairs Committee on Wednesday, Ms Thompson said she accepts the “political decision” that people injured at their own hand should be excluded from a Troubles Pension.

-She described the long running debate around the issue as “unlikely to reach a helpful conclusion”.
+She described the long running debate as around the issue as “unlikely to reach a helpful conclusion” adding it risked causing “hurt and disrespect”.

 “The critical issue for families is access to information about the circumstances leading to the death of someone they loved, and acknowledge of wrongness and harm,” she said.

-She paid tribute to Operation Kenova, led by former Bedfordshire chief constable Jon Boutcher, as showing new information and evidence can be uncovered and families who want answers “can be better served”.
+She paid tribute to Operation Kenova led by former Bedfordshire chief constable Jon Boutcher as showing that new information and evidence can be uncovered and families who want answers “can be better served”.

 “Processes can only work if there is consultation, engagement and respect.